jcollard/ChessAppDevlog/README.md

 }
 ```

-One thing to note is that the `GetPiece` method no longer returns a **nullable**
+One thing to note in the code above is that `GetPiece` no longer returns a **nullable**
 `IPiece`.
-With all of the pieces now in the `GameState`, I throw an exception if
+With all of the pieces now in the `GameState`, I decided it was appropriate to
-an invalid symbol is passed to `GetPiece`.
+throw an exception if an invalid symbol was passed to `GetPiece`.

-The resulting code for showing the possible moves a piece can make is now
+The resulting code for showing the possible moves a piece can make was now
-reduced to two lines and 0 if statements (one if you count the check in
+reduced to two lines and 0 if statements:
-`GetPiece`).

 ```csharp
 IPiece piece = gameState.GetPiece(select);